 |Ether-linked lipids||Ester-linked lipids|

-|Thriving Habitat||Can sustain in extremely harsh environment such as oceans, hot springs, marshlands, hot springs and gut of humans||They are generally found in soil, organic matter, earth’s crust, water, bodies of animals and plants, radioactive wastes, hot springs etc.|
+|They can sustain in extremely harsh environments such as hot springs, marshlands, deep sea vents, and the gut of humans and ruminants.||They are found everywhere, including soil, organic matter, the earth’s crust, water, bodies of animals and plants, radioactive wastes, hot springs etc.|